vyos/vyos-documentation/docs/contributing/documentation.rst

 Guidelines
 ^^^^^^^^^^

-There are a few small things to keep in mind when contributing to the documentation, for the sake of consistency and readability.
-When in doubt, follow the style of existing documentation.
+There are a few things to keep in mind when contributing to the documentation, for the sake of consistency and readability.

-Remember that the reStructuredText files aren't exclusively for generating HTML and PDF.
-They should be human-readable and easily perused from a console.
+Take a look at the `Documentation`_ page for an intricate explanation of the documentation process.

+The following is a quick summary of the rules:

 - Use American English at all times.
 A spell checker can be helpful for this.
 - Don't forget to update `index.rst` when adding a new node.